ahw/vim-hooks/README.md

 overhead of this plugin as minimal as possible).

 ### How to set options
-During initialization, **vim-hooks** scans through the contents of each VimHook script and parses out any option flags it finds, and then applies them to that hook script for the duration of the session.
+During initialization, VimHooks scans through the contents of each VimHook script and parses out any option flags it finds, and then applies them to that hook script for the duration of the session.
 To set an option flag and value in your VimHook script, add a line anywhere in the file that